-- No other drugs have been approved for treating dementia.
-Before a doctor would consider prescribing other medications to manage symptoms (e.g., sleep disorders, movement problems, depression, or agitation), they would need to have careful conversations about risk and benefit with the patient, their caregiver, and family.
+- Before a doctor would consider prescribing other medications to manage symptoms (e.g., sleep disorders, movement problems, depression, or agitation), they would need to have careful conversations about risk and benefit with the patient, their caregiver, and family.
 Moreover, behavioral interventions and non-pharmacological interventions would need to be tried first.

 - Treatments vary based on the cause.
 Depending on the dementia type certain medications are contraindicated – and can actually make symptoms worse.
 For these reasons, an accurate diagnosis is critical.

 Research into the causes and treatments for dementias continues at a rapid pace.
 We all look forward to new developments that someday may postpone, cure, or even prevent these debilitating disorders.